luishromero/buscatuarepa/README.md

 ## BUSCA TU AREPA

-Web Application that locates Venezuelan restaurants and locals. in differents countries.
+Web Application that locates Venezuelan restaurants and locals in differents countries.

 Database build with help of [Gabriel Lovera](https://www.linkedin.com/in/loveragabriel/)